 The list above is only scratching the surface.
 A brand includes everything that can be translated across all mediums.
 You are designing a system.
 This is how people are going to recognize you.
 Sometimes people won’t even read, they can just look at your LinkedIn posting and know it’s you.

-Strong, high quality wealth management and financial advisor branding
+Strong, high quality wealth management and wealth management branding

 A brand identity needs to work for everyone.
 It has to work for you, your team members, and your clients.

 - Distinct – it has to stand out.
 This is where financial advisors brands typically fail.

 - Able to generate visual impact

 - Cohesive – each piece must complement the others